Browse by airline

 Flights from London to Amsterdam

-LHR - AMS route map LHR to AMS.
+LHR to AMS flights and routes map LHR to AMS.
 All flight routes from Heathrow, United Kingdom to Schiphol, Netherlands.
-These routes are operated by 6 different airlines.
-You can either fly non-stop or choose from 3 different transit flights.
-The shortest flight time is 1 hour and 15 minutes.
+These routes are operated by 4 different airlines.
+You can either fly non-stop with British Airways or KLM, or choose from 3 different transit flights.
+The shortest flight time is 1 hour and 20 minutes.

 Non-stop routes: